 So that’s the first, and probably the neatest way to make your own DIY reusable make-up wipes but actually, it felt like a complete faff on bearing in mind that the wipes are literally going to sit in a jar on a bathroom window, we decided to streamline the process for the rest of the wipes.

 The rest of the pads were made using a much quicker and easier method:

 - Take 1 circle of tea towel fabric and one circle of cotton.

 - Place them together with the right side outwards.

 - Stitch the fabric together around the edge of the circles.

-I usually use my DIY reusable make-up wipes with some micellar water on a night before bed and they do a fab job so I’ve completely cut out my use of cotton wool pads.
+I usually use my DIY reusable make-up wipes with some micellar water on a night before bed and they do a fab job so I’ve been able to completely cut out my use of cotton wool pads.

 Also, how cute are they in this little basket?
 I bought a couple of these tiny baskets for about 20p each somewhere ages ago (maybe the Festival of Thrift?) but I’ve not used them too much.
 I dug them out for this photo and LOVE the way they look.
 I’m now super tempted to paint the basket and make it a permanent home for my little collection of wipes.

 (I hate having to say this but this post was written before lockdown and the need for social distancing – I really miss afternoons like this and will never, ever take things like this for granted again!)